The Greatest Show on Earth (film): Plot

 Brad catches and fires crooked midway concessionaire Harry for cheating customers.
 Harry hangs about the show's periphery sowing disaffection, particularly with the jealous Klaus.
-Sebastian eventually rejoins the show, but with his right arm paralyzed, can only do menial work.
-A guilt-ridden Holly professes she loves Sebastian, believing Brad has no feelings for her.
+Sebastian eventually rejoins the show, but with his right arm paralyzed, he can only perform menial work.
+Holly professes that she loves Sebastian, believing Brad has no feelings for her.
 When Angel starts a relationship with Brad, Klaus threatens to kill Angel during a performance with one of the elephants.
 Brad intervenes and fires Klaus.

-An FBI special agent hunting the mercy killer accompanies the circus train, believing the doctor might be hiding in the show.
+An FBI special agent hunting the mercy killer accompanies the circus train, believing that the doctor might be hiding in the show.
 Brad, never having seen Buttons out of makeup, does not recognize the doctor's photo.
-Meanwhile, Buttons tells Brad that Sebastian has regained some feeling in his hand.
-Brad, having made the connection, casually mentions that the FBI man will be taking fingerprints at the next stop, allowing Buttons to escape or lie low.
+Buttons tells Brad that Sebastian has regained some feeling in his hand.
+Brad, having made the connection, casually mentions that the FBI man will be taking fingerprints at the next stop, allowing Buttons to escape or hide.

 During a jump to a new venue, Harry and Klaus stop the first train to rob the pay wagon.
-Klaus sees the second section coming, and realizes that Angel is aboard.
-He turns his car's headlights down the track to warn the oncoming train.
-Unable to brake in time, the second train smashes the car, killing Klaus and Harry, then collides with the first section, causing destruction and mayhem.

-Brad is pinned in the wreckage and severely bleeding.
-Holly stops Buttons from slipping away and begs him to help Brad.
+Klaus sees the second section coming and realizes that Angel is aboard.
+He aims his car's headlights down the track to warn the oncoming train.
+Unable to brake in time, the second train smashes the car, killing Klaus and Harry, and then collides with the first section.
+Brad is pinned in the wreckage and is severely bleeding.
+Holly stops Buttons from fleeing and begs him to help Brad.
 Buttons gives Brad a direct blood transfusion from Sebastian.
-Special Agent Gregory assists him and afterwards reluctantly arrests Buttons.
+The FBI agent assists him and later reluctantly arrests Buttons.

-Holly takes command, mounting a parade and an open-air performance.
-Brad realizes he loves Holly, and Sebastian proposes to Angel.
-Holly leads the performers in an improvised "spec" around the three rings – a recovery from the disaster that insures the circus will continue its national tour.
+Brad realizes that he loves Holly and Sebastian proposes to Angel.
+Holly takes command, mounting a parade and an open-air performance before leading the troupe around the three rings, a recovery from the disaster that ensures that the circus will continue its national tour.